 Double-click ODPS_SQL and enter the node name “insert_data”.

-Click the start note, and draw a line between start and insert_data to make insert_data dependent on start.
+Click the start node, and draw a line between start and insert_data to have insert_data dependent on start.

-This section describes how to use the SQL code in the ODPS_SQL node insert_data to query the quantity of mortgages for individual persons with different education backgrounds, and save the results for analysis or display by subsequent nodes.
+This section describes how to use SQL code in the ODPS_SQL node insert_data to query the quantity of mortgages available for individuals having different educational background and save results for analysis or display by the following nodes.
+For more information about the syntax, see the MaxCompute documentation.
 The SQL statements are as follows.
-For more information about the syntax, see the MaxCompute documentation.

 INSERT OVERWRITE TABLE result_table --Insert data to result_table